 Find out more about Verein Multikulturell and its contribution to the projects proceeding.
-Listen to the statement or read about the University, its role in the project and expectations.
+Listen to the statement or read about the organization, its role in the project and expectations.

 “Migration, integration and volunteering are subject to strong public and political debate in Europe.
 The VAI project aims to link these debates with the question “How to make better use of volunteering among migrants to increase the participation of third-country nationals in society”.
 We want to support this process.”